dbj-data/dbj--simplelog/README.md

 ```
 > Important: log file is reset on each application run.
 That is the current policy.

+`dbj_simple_log_startup` will start the things for you and will output the proper log starting header.

 It is on the **roadmap** to offer several setup combinations to use on startup.
 Including log file opening options

-A bit of a advice: be very careful if not using absolute paths.
+> Advice: be very careful if not using absolute paths.
 One can very easily loose the log file, if using the relative paths.

 ### 1.2.
 You need to end it